ra-fletcher/hf_multimorbidity/README.md

 ## Overview

 This repository provides ICD-10 and SNOMED-CT codes used to identify key comorbidities in heart failure patients in the NHS Secure Data Environment (SDE) for England.
+Codelists were created using the [HDR UK Phenotype Library](https://phenotypes.healthdatagateway.org) and supplemented with additional ontology terms.

 ## Repository Authors